JackWatson06/portfolio/README.md

 tests and server tests.
 The server tests use the _node_ environment and the client tests use the _jsdom_ environment.
 While developing a feature write tests alongside the feature code.

+*Note* The edge runtime does not catch all edge issues at the current moment.
+They may have not have a complete implementation for jest.

 #### Running the Tests

 Run client tests: